Why Should I Use a VPN?

 Just keep in mind that, sometimes, getting around IP-based restrictions can violate your end-user license agreement.
 Tread lightly when using a VPN with services and sites that have a good reason to restrict VPN usage.

-9. Avoiding ISP throttling
+6. Avoiding ISP throttling

-In the early days of the web, internet service providers treated every site equally.
+In the early days of the web, internet service providers (ISPs) treated every site equally.
 It didn't matter if you were visiting an industry-dominating search engine like Yahoo or a kid's gif-infested Geocities page, data was data.
 As long as the server could handle traffic, your ISP would send the site your way as fast as your 56k modem could download it.

 A VPN connection prevents your ISP from seeing what sites you're visiting — one of the most popular uses for VPN services.
-This, in turn, stops them from slowing down your connection speed when you visit a site they intentionally throttle.
+This, in turn, stops them from slowing down your internet speed when you visit a site they intentionally throttle.7.
+Maintaining privacy while traveling

 Some places have more secure access to the internet than others.
 However, when you travel abroad, you often can't get picky.
 If you're traveling through parts unknown, sometimes the only way to get an internet connection is from a rundown cafe or a 5G signal from a service you've never heard of.